Sunday, September 28, 2025

 Share on FacebookShare on Twitter

-Ghanaian exports to the United States will soon face a 15% ad valorem tariff following an executive order issued by U.S. President Donald Trump on July 31.
+Exports from Ghana to the United States will soon face a 15% ad valorem tariffs following an executive order issued by U.S. President Donald Trump on July 31.
 2025.

 The measure is part of a broader initiative by the U.S. government to confront what it calls a national emergency stemming from persistent trade imbalances and chronic deficits.